70 years of history

 This supported the ISIC card’s pioneering mission statement: “Increasing international understanding through the promotion of travel and exchange opportunities among students, young people and the academic community.”

-2013 marks the 60th Anniversary of the International Student Identity Card (ISIC).
+2013 marked the 60th Anniversary of the International Student Identity Card (ISIC).
 To recognise ISIC’s 60 years of history a short documentary featuring interviews with key people central to the ISIC card’s significant milestones in the past and present, giving real insight in to the ISIC card’s unique history and providing a snapshot of the promising future ahead.